JeffSteinbok/hass-dreo/README.md

 ## Initial Configuration

-> [!IMPORTANT] > **IMPORTANT NOTE ON CONFIGURATION**
+> [!IMPORTANT]
 > If you used the very early version of this that required editing `configuration.yaml`, you will need to do a one-time reconfiguration.
-You can delete the configuration entries you added and go through the configuration flow within the HomeAssistant web site.
+Delete the configuration entries you added and then go through the configuration flow within HomeAssistant.

 1. In HA, open `Settings`
 2. Click `Devices & services`